octopress/hooks/README.md

 Use the `pre_render` hook to modify the site instance before posts and pages are rendered.

-Use the `merge_paylod` hook to modify the site payload or merge custom data into it.
+Use the `merge_payload` hook to modify the site payload or merge custom data into it.
 This data will be available to all documents when they are rendered.
 This method must return a hash.

 Use the `post_write` to trigger and action after all documents have been written to disk.